If life is a story, then there must be a Story-Teller…

 Click the link below to find our past and current sermons to listen to and to read from.

-Click the link below to join our weekly Zoom.
-It’s usually a multi-generational group of 5-10 men & women.
+This is also usually a multi-generational group of 5-10 men & women.